a13xp0p0v/a13xp0p0v.github.io/_posts/2020-05-26-debugging-cross-compiler.markdown

 BR2_GCC_VERSION="6.4.0"
 ```

 Then I invoked `make`, but building failed with error.
 Oh!
 It turned out that default `master` branch of `buildroot-toolchains` repository is [out-of-date][13].
-On the other hand the fresh `toolchains.bootlin.com-2020.02` branch doesn't support old `gcc-6`.
+On the other hand, the fresh `toolchains.bootlin.com-2020.02` branch doesn't support old `gcc-6`.
 Finally I determined that `stable` branch both works and supports `gcc-6`.
 It built the toolchain!
 But gcc was built without debug symbols.
 But why `BR2_ENABLE_DEBUG` didn't work?

 I found that `BR2_ENABLE_DEBUG` config option is only about __target__ Buildroot packages.
 But toolchain is a __host__ package.
-So I hacked the Makefile a bit and got the cross compiler with debug symbols:
+So I hacked the Makefile a little bit and got the cross compiler with debug symbols:

 ```diff
 diff --git a/package/gcc/gcc-final/gcc-final.mk b/package/gcc/gcc-final/gcc-final.mk